My Experience With Ibuprofen

 My Experience with Ibuprofen and Infants post-Tongue-Tie-Release

-Kidney?
-Two instances of our patients having kidney reflux as a pre-existing condition, where the primary organ needed to deal with Ibuprofen was compromised; both instances the parents called their nephrologist (kidney specialist), both times their nephrologist advised it was OK to provide Ibuprofen judiciously.
+Kidney? few instances of our patients having kidney reflux as a pre-existing condition, as the primary organ needed to deal with Ibuprofen was compromised; parents called their nephrologist (kidney specialist), often their nephrologist advised it was OK to provide minimal Ibuprofen for surgery.

 AAP Guideline? a fine general guideline that are to be applied to millions of people at a time; but, you are here for very specialized care tailored to you.
 There is nothing general about the equipment we provide, nothing general about the pre-operative screening your referring provider offered, nothing general about evolution of the care and expertise surrounding your baby today, nor the post-operative care we are advising.
 Ultimately you decide.

 Tummy?
-Any person big or small may not do well with any food or medicine ingested; do provide Ibuprofen BUT NOT on an empty stomach; give within 30min after nursing to provide a coating of milk on the stomach lining.
-If tummy issues do arise discontinue Ibuprofen.
+Any person big or small may not do well with any food or medicine ingested; if recommended by your surgeon, do provide Ibuprofen BUT NOT on an empty stomach; so, give within 5-10 min after nursing to provide a coating of milk on the stomach lining.
+If tummy issues arise discontinue Ibuprofen.
 Still need pain control? use Tylenol.
-You may choose from the start to alternate use of Ibuprofen and Tylenol every 4 hours, giving Ibuprofen first.
-This way you are providing 50% less Tylenol and 25% less Ibuprofen if that makes you more comfortable as a parent.
-Per parent feedback, in recent months we found generally two doses of Ibuprofen does the job.
-Remember, if any issues arise stop giving it and the issues should go away; or call me directly on my cell telephone or emergency page me; we'll figure it out together.
+We may have prescribed for you to take Ibuprofen and Tylenol; sometimes we ask you to have them ONBOARD in the body at the same time but not ADMINISTER them at the same time.
+If the tummy gets upset we want you to know which medicine caused it so you can stop taking that particular one.
+In another words don’t take them less than one hour apart.
+Per parent feedback, generally zero, one, or two TOTAL doses of Ibuprofen along with a few doses of Tylenol does the job.
+If any issues arise stop giving it and the issues should go away; or call me directly on my cell telephone or emergency page me; we'll figure it out together.

 -Shervin Yazdi, DDS